-Now, the pandemic has accelerated these trends toward digital transformation.
+The pandemic has accelerated these trends toward digital transformation.
 These priorities are front and center.
-They are essential to the future of work and, in turn, business survival.
+They are essential to the future of work and, in turn, business success.

-What is the future of work for consumer goods companies?
-Without question, it will involve more remote work, greater digital global collaboration and more focus on flexible, responsive planning closer to market.
+What is the future of work for fashion and consumer goods companies?
+Without question, it involves more remote work, greater digital global collaboration and more focus on flexible, responsive planning closer to market.
 There also is renewed emphasis on supply chain diversification to reduce risk for interruptions.

-At the end of 2019, before the COVID-19 crisis emerged, CGS conducted a survey of 125 fashion and retail industry leaders and rising stars for its 2020 Annual Report: Supply Chain Trends and Technology.
+CGS conducted a survey of 125 fashion and retail industry leaders.
 For the first time, CGS asked respondents about their top priorities for product lifecycle management (PLM).
 Perhaps it is not so surprising that their top 10 PLM requirements happen to correlate closely with the future of work the industry faces today.
-Let’s take a look
+Let’s take a look:

 #1 Requirement: Vendor Collaboration

 When you collaborate with suppliers via PLM, you keep the flow of information moving regardless of time zone differences.
-At the same time, buyers, product developers, designers, sourcing executives and trading partners can keep communications going while being respectful of the quality of life and work-life boundaries of those on the receiving end of information requests.
-For example, if you’re separated by geographies, there is no need to text or call a vendor in the middle of his/her night.
-Vendors can access PLM first thing in their morning, update the necessary information, and it’s ready and waiting by the time the customer’s morning arrives.
+For example, if you’re separated by geographies, there is no need to text or call a vendor in the middle of his/her night, vendors can access PLM first thing in their morning, update the necessary information, and it’s ready and waiting by the time the customer’s morning arrives.
 With more communications taking place digitally, supply chain partners can reserve their one-to-one interactions for the most value-added collaborative activities and negotiations, not simple status updates.